kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 \end{bmatrix}
 $${#eq:addidmatrix}

-The matrix $\begin{bmatrix}1 & 0\\0 & 1\end{bmatrix}$ is the multiplicative identity for matrix multiplication for $2 \times 2$ matrices.^[The rules of matrix multiplication are a little involved and will not detain us here.
+The matrix $\begin{bmatrix}1 & 0\\0 & 1\end{bmatrix}$ is the _multiplicative identity_ for matrix multiplication for $2 \times 2$ matrices.^[The rules of matrix multiplication are a little involved and will not detain us here.
 The interested reader is referred to another blog of mine for details.]
-Note that its elements are solely ones and zeroes, with ones on the -principal diagonal from top left to bottom right.
+Note that its elements are solely ones and zeroes, with ones on the principal-diagonal from top left to bottom right.
 $$
 \begin{bmatrix}
 a & b\\